daireto/sqlactive/docs/api/inspection-mixin.md

 def primary_keys_full() -> tuple[Column[Any], ...]
 ```

-> Returns the columns that form the primary key.
+> Return the columns that form the primary key.

 > **Examples**